Malobika8/All-In-One/Java-BackToBasics/Multi-Threading/LockInterfacesInJava-Ch-11.md

 - **`StampedLock`**
   - **Package**: `java.util.concurrent.locks`
   - Provides an advanced lock with **optimistic locking** and more fine-grained control over lock acquisition, designed for high-performance scenarios.

+StampedLock was introduced in Java 8.
+It is designed for high-performance read-heavy systems.

+Key idea: It introduces Optimistic Locking.

+### Features of StampedLock

+It provides three modes:

+1️⃣ Write Lock
+2️⃣ Read Lock
+3️⃣ Optimistic Read

+#### What is Optimistic Read?

+This is the powerful part.
+Instead of blocking readers: It allows a thread to read without locking.
+It returns a stamp (version number).
+After reading, you validate the stamp.
+If no write happened → data is valid.
+If write happened → retry with proper read lock.

+#### Why is this powerful?

+In read-heavy systems: Most of the time, no write happens.
+So optimistic reads succeed.
+No blocking.
+No context switching.
+Very high throughput.

+#### Example Use Case

+Market data system: 1000 threads reading stock price 1 thread updating price occasionally

+#### ReentrantReadWriteLock:
+- Readers still acquire read lock.

+#### StampedLock:
+- Readers use optimistic read.
+- Much faster.

+#### StampedLock is:

+- Not reentrant
+- Not condition-based
+- Harder to use correctly
+- Not always better
+- You use it only in performance-critical read-heavy systems.

+### When would you NOT use StampedLock?

+- When reentrancy is required
+- When condition variables are needed
+- When simplicity is more important than raw performance

 ---